Battle of Humin-Bolimów

-The Battle of Humin-Bolimów was an inconclusive battle of World War I fought on January 14, 1915 - February 28, 1915 between Imperial German Army and Russia and considered a preliminary to the Second Battle of the Masurian Lakes.
+The Battle of Humin-Bolimów was an inconclusive battle of World War I fought between January 14 and February 28, 1915 between the Imperial German Army and Russia.
+The battle is considered a preliminary to the Second Battle of the Masurian Lakes.

 Battle

-January 16, 1915 the German 4th Infantry Division carried out several attacks on the sector of the front south of Borzymów, in the direction of Humin.
+January 16, 1915 the German 4th Guards Infantry Division carried out several attacks on the sector of the front south of Bolimów, in the direction of Humin.
 After a two-hour artillery preparation (at the same time, tear gas shells were used for the first time - 2200 shots), units of the Russian 55th Infantry Division were knocked out of the trenches by a bayonet attack of the four German regiments.
-The commander of the 2nd Army, Infantry General V. Smirnov, ordered to organize a counterattack with all the forces of the VI Army Corps, Lieutenant General Vasily Gurko (4th, 16th, 55th Infantry Divisions and a brigade of the 76th Infantry Division - a total of 42,895 men, 68 machine guns, 130 guns).
+The commander of the 2nd Army, Infantry General V. Smirnov, ordered to organize a counterattack with all the forces of the 6th Army Corps, Lieutenant General Vasily Gurko (4th, 16th, 55th Infantry Divisions and a brigade of the 76th Infantry Division - a total of 42,895 men, 68 machine guns, 130 guns).
 However, until nightfall, the Russian troops failed to recapture the lost trenches near vil.
 Humin and Dołowatka.

 On the night of January 17, the Russian infantry, having made several attacks, took the enemy in pincers and knocked him out of the trenches he had captured the day before.
 Attempts by the Germans to resume the offensive until the evening were repulsed by machine-gun and artillery fire.
 The German troops managed to advance only 20 m in two days of stubborn battle; two regiments lost 3 officers and 297 soldiers, in the 14th infantry regiment was killed commander, and his attack failed.
 The casualties of the Russian side amounted to 725 killed, 101 missing, 3,019 wounded and poisoned.